gvanastasov/codebook-typescript/README.md

         <ins>7.
 Explicit types</ins>
     </summary>

 IDE that supports TS (like VSCode using TS under the hood), can inffer the types, but sometimes we want to explicitly specify them.
 The syntax is `name: type`.
+Post compilation, the output no longer contains explicit type definitions.
 </details>